 If your guinea pig is ill, it will stop moving, eating and drinking.
 Moreover, it may have runny and red eyes, as well as a runny nose.
 There is only one way out.
 You have to immediately see your vet if you have noticed that your guinea pig has these symptoms.

 Try to encourage your beloved pet to drink or eat something.
-Put it in place, where the little guy will feel safe and make sure to keep the other guinea pigs away from the poor lad (if you have any).
+Put it in place, where the little one will feel safe and make sure to keep the other guinea pigs away from the poor sick guinea pig (if you have more of them).

 Guinea pigs are incredible, but very vulnerable and gentle creatures.
 They can easily get stressed out even about the smallest changes in their environment.
 But guinea pigs are tender animals, not only in the psychological but also in the physical aspect.